-Things will continue as they are during the Implementation Period - as it currently stands that's until the end of 2020 (with the delay to Brexit itself, this date could also be delayed as well).
+Things will continue as they are during the Implementation Period - as it currently stands that's until the end of 2020 (with the delay to Brexit itself, this date will probably be delayed as well).

 Basically speaking, the Implementation Period (or transition period) is the time the UK and EU have given themselves to thrash out a deal on the future relationship between the two parties (known as the Future Economic Partnership, fact fans).

 Naturally, how things stand after 31 December 2020 will depend on negotiations, but if we were betting people, we'd have said the status quo will continue as we'll end up with a satisfactory arrangement for all parties in terms of all kinds of goods and services.

 If there's no deal...

 A no deal Brexit is essentially the wild west for roaming - EU mobile operators would be able to charge UK operators whatever they wanted to provide roaming services to their UK customers.
 That's because the rate would no longer be regulated.